DLR-RM/RAFCON/doc/gui_guide.rst

 GUI Guide
 =========

-At this point a common guide for the :ref:`RAFCON`-GUI will be generated.
-The page contains advises of how to use the widgets effectively and will be updated with new features of widgets and their usage.
+The following shows a common guide for the :ref:`RAFCON`-GUI.
+The page contains advises about how to use the widgets effectively.

 Left Bar
 --------